Understanding the Probate Process in Arizona

 One of the first steps the court takes is to make sure the will is valid under Arizona law.
 Arizona has several specific rules to establish the validity of a will.
 If the will is in order, the probate court will generally appoint the personal representative and issue legal documents known as “Letters” that give the personal representative the authority to carry out the instructions in the will, pay the estate’s remaining debts, and wrap up the affairs of the estate.

 Although probate can go forward without a will, the process is easier with one, and it also gives you an opportunity to specify what you want done with your property and who should be your personal representative when you are gone.
 At Mushkatel, Gobbato, & Kile, P.L.L.C., our skilled Arizona estate attorneys can help you create an estate plan that will fulfill your final wishes and take care of those you love.
-Contact us today by calling (480) 467-3434 for a free, confidential consultation.
+Contact us today by calling (480) 467-3434 for a confidential consultation.

 attorney image